Ten Things to Do in Denver for $10 and Under (Five Free)

 |

-Last July, local comedian Ben Bryant took a big gamble on a new venture, a monthly standup and sketch-comedy showcase called Guest List at the Bakery Arts Warehouse, a DIY-friendly venue that had never hosted comedy before.
-Investing large sums of time and money (scarce resources for comedians) into renting the space, curating the lineups and attracting a crowd, Bryant weathered the dizzying highs and dispiriting lows of producing a comedy show, persisting until he reached the milestone of a one-year anniversary.
-To celebrate, he's inviting forty different local comics (including Westword contributor Byron Graham) to perform streamlined three-minute sets and compiling the results into an album.
-Essentially a mixtape of some of Denver's best comedians circa 2017, the recording is divided into two different shows, with one beginning at 8 p.m. and another at 10 p.m. on Friday, July 7.
-Visit Guest List's Facebook event page to learn more, and follow the Eventbrite link to buy tickets, which cost $10.
+Beethoven-loving Boulderites rejoice!
+The 40th Annual Colorado Music Festival continues with a rousing performance of the German composer's iconic Symphony No. 9, Op.125 in D Minor, which famously culminates with the epiphanous "Ode to Joy" finale.
+Conductor Jean-Marie Zeitouni leads the CMF Orchestra along with mezzo soprano Michelle DeYoung (a Grammy Award winner), soprano Mary Wilson, tenor Jason Baldwin and bass-baritone Keith Miller (a former CU football player).
+The performance is part of CMF's ongoing "Fresh Friday" series.
+With early showtimes and a focused concert program, consider "Fresh Fridays" a musical aperitif for your weekend, in this case a bracing shot of the ol' Ludwig Van.
+Tickets cost $9.00-$32.00 for members and $12-$54 for non-members.

-Read on for more free and cheap things to do in Denver.
+Keep reading for more cheap, free and fun things to do this weekend.

 Get the ICYMI: Today's Top Stories Newsletter Our daily newsletter delivers quick clicks to keep you in the know